veggiespam/ImageLocationScanner/README.md

 The system is built with Gradle: `gradle fatJar`

 That will build the Burp plug-in and it can manually be loaded into Burp.
-Version 0.2 of the plug-in is included in ZAP's GitHub repo and included with ZAP.
+Version 1.0 of the plug-in is included in ZAP's GitHub repo and included with ZAP.
 To build, use Eclipse.
-Version 0.4 is not fully integrated with ZAP just yet.
-It will work with ZAP, just needs to be properly included into the alpha/beta channels; someone can help with that please.

 # Version History